 Head Off On A Horse Riding Adventure

-Just 15 minutes from the Capital of Montenegro, Podgorica, you will find the Komani Highlands, where you can go horse riding along mountain trails.
+Just 15 minutes from the capital of Montenegro, Podgorica, you will find the Komani Highlands, where you can go horseback riding along mountain trails.
 The ride will take you through pristine nature and through some of the Komani region villages.
 More experienced riders can go deep into the mountains and take on more challenging trails to test their skills.

 Enjoy A Mediterranean Feel At Porto Montenegro Marina, Tivat

 This laid-back destination is close to Kotor but is much more chilled out, and experiencing the Mediterranean feel of Porto Montenegro Marina is a must.
 There are many bars and restaurants around here which serve local seafood.